 Unlike cryptocurrency, you cannot invest in blockchain because it is only used to record and process transactions.
 However, you can invest in blockchain companies like Santander Bank.

 Blockchain is growing in popularity with businesses, governments, and investors.
 These three groups are starting to recognize the accuracy, efficiency, security, speed, and money saving qualities of blockchain In the next five years, we should see more organizations adopt blockchain as their storage system.

 With that being said, there are still some questions about blockchain’s future.
 First, the high energy usage of blockchains remains a point of controversy.
-If blockchains continue to produce high emissions, more organizations will turn to more eco-friendly options.
-Blockchain’s growth will be affected by government policies.
-If a government intends to regulate blockchains, then its growth may be restricted.
+If blockchains continue to produce high emissions, more organizations will turn to eco-friendly options.
+Blockchain’s growth will also be affected by government policies.
+If a government intends to regulate blockchains, then its progress may be restricted or stopped.